01Why build a file manager

 port.listen((filePaths) {

-// Recreate the File objects from the paths
+// rebuild File objects from the paths sent back across the boundary

 setRecentLoading(false);